Eschatologue/CM_wiki/docs/glossary.md

 | Huge | Str. × 4 | Str. × 8 |
 | Gargantuan | Str. × 8 | Str. × 16 |

-**Weight to Slots Calculations**  Each item in your inventory occupies a certain number of slots based on its weight based on the Item Weight table.
+**Weight to Slots Calculations**{ .inl } Each item in your inventory occupies a certain number of slots based on its weight based on the Item Weight table.
 This system simplifies item management by categorising items into four weight classes:

 ##### Item Weight